fbpx

 • Improves the mood.

-As for Vitamin D: this helps the body to absorb calcium and phosphorus from food and contributes to bone formation, avoiding conditions such as rickets or osteoporosis, as well as playing an important role in the nervous, muscular, and immune systems.
+As for Vitamin D: this helps the body absorb calcium and phosphorus from food and contributes to bone formation, avoiding conditions such as rickets or osteoporosis, as well as playing an important role in the nervous, muscular, and immune systems.
 On the other hand, vitamin D deficiency leads, among other things, to fatigue, pessimism, depression, muscle weakness, nervousness, or insomnia.

 Therefore, the importance of sunlight in our health is understood.
 However, it can also be harmful if there is constant and uncontrolled exposure to sunlight without appropriate protection.